Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

 Still one of the best

-It's certainly not the new kid anymore, but the Galaxy Watch Active 2 is still a solid option for fitness enthusiasts.
-You get GPS, heart-rate monitoring, activity/sleep tracking, ECG, blood oxygen tracking, optional LTE connectivity, and much more.
+It's certainly not the new kid anymore, but the Galaxy Watch Active 2 is still a solid option for fitness enthusiasts who don't need the latest model.
+You'll have plenty of features such as GPS, heart-rate monitoring, activity/sleep tracking, ECG, blood oxygen tracking, and optional LTE connectivity.

 We may earn a commission for purchases using our links.
 Learn more.